i-am-shodan/USBArmyKnife/README.md

     git submodule update --init
     ```
 1. Open the project in Visual Studio Code

+1. *Optional: add any additional keyboard layouts you need by editing the platform.ini file*

 1. Click the PlatformIO icon (Alien icon)